bergerch/opti-aware/README.md

 **Important tip #5:** Always make sure that each client uses a unique ID.
 Otherwise, clients may not be able to complete their operations.

-## Step 8 (optional): Testing/Evaluation of Client-side Speculation
+## Step 9 (optional): Testing/Evaluation of Client-side Speculation

 To evaluate the behavior of client-side speculation, the `Correctable` Interface must be used.
 For this purpose, we provide a separate Client Implementation in `bftsmart.demo.ThroughputLatencyClientICG`

+## Step 10 (optional): Reproduce Results from the Paper

+Evaluation results depend on the speed of communication links in the WAN.
+Interestingly, we observed that links may become faster (to some extent) over large time intervals (years) because large cloud providers like Amazon AWS improve their infrastructure.
+For this purpose we provide latency data that allow an interested person to mimic the exact network characteristics by relying on high-fidelity network emulation/simulation tools like Kollaps and Shadow.
+TODO...

 ## Additional information and publications